supremeimposter/My-Vault/TheoryOfComputation/Turing Machines and Undecidability/Turing Machines.md

 > [!youtube]
 > [Lecture 4 - Some Conjectures | Goldbach Conjecture | 3x+1 Conjecture | Theory of Computation - YouTube](https://www.youtube.com/watch?v=urSoOs3CPvQ)

+- Any string will be accepted or rejected on any number of steps (transitions) regardless of the length of the string.
+- In any turing machine, the unreachable states from the initial state can be safely removed.

+- Looping does not mean only some configuration is repeating.

+> [!timer] 00:39:41